Rosmarinus officinalis (sometimes also referred to as Salvia rosmarinus) is the botanical name for a shrub. This shrub is commonly known as rosemary.

 - Use it to overcome tiredness and fatigue

 Rosemary essential oil helps with a lot of medical ailments.
-Rosemary oil benefits the body’s immunity, skin, promoting hair growth and even the heart.
+Rosemary oil benefits the body’s immunity, skin, and heart.
 Rosemary oil’s ability to be useful in health-related issues stems from its chemical constituents that have been well researched.
 The herbaceous oil has been used in traditional medicine, in skincare and even for taking care of baldness.
 Mixing rosemary oil with a carrier oil and applying on the skin has a soothing and therapeutic effect.

 Frequently Asked Questions